Education and Training

 The iMicro faculty offer students the following courses, all through the mini-course format in the Spring quarter.
 Minicourses are offered in the spring quarter of the first year as a collaborative effort with all of the PhD programs.
 These courses are typically two to three weeks in length and are more focused on a narrow topic with in-depth review of primary literature in a discussion group setting.

-BMS270: This course is composed of one to two mini-course modules, which include, Molecular Mechanisms of Microbial Pathogenesis and Special Topics in Microbial Pathogenesis.
-Depending on student interest and enrollment, either or both modules are offered as part of the spring mini-course series.
+BMS270: Molecular Mechanisms of Microbial Pathogenesis is offered as a spring quarter mini-course.
 Each session starts with a 20 minute “state of the art” overview of the topic by a UCSF faculty expert.
 This is followed by a faculty-led discussion of one relevant paper in which the students present and critically discuss the paper.
 Papers range from classic papers to the most recent cutting-edge research.
 The course is open to all graduate students, but first year and iMicro-affiliated students have priority.